What is hospice care?

 - Grief counselor(s) (for patients and their families)

-Most often, a family member becomes the primary caregiver, with guidance and support from the hospice team.
+Most often, a family member becomes the primary caregiver.
+The hospice team gives them guidance and support.

 Family members or other caregivers provide care about 22 hours a day.
 A hospice nurse and home health aides help the other 2 hours.